shizunge/gantry/docs/faq.md

 Before updating a service, *Gantry* will try to obtain the image's meta data to decide whether there is a new image.
 If there is no new image, *Gantry* skips calling `docker service update`, leading to a speedup of the overall process.

 `buildx`, the default value, should work in most cases. [`docker buildx imagetools inspect`](https://docs.docker.com/engine/reference/commandline/buildx_imagetools_inspect/) is selected as the default, because `docker manifest inspect` could [fail on some registries](https://github.com/orgs/community/discussions/45779).
-Additionally, `docker buildx imagetools` can obtain the digest of multi-arch images, which could help reduce the number of calling the `docker service update` CLI when there is no new images.
+Additionally, `docker buildx imagetools` can obtain the index digest of multi-arch images, which could help reduce the number of calling the `docker service update` CLI when there is no new images.

 `manifest` is kept for debugging purpose.
 The only known advantage of [`docker manifest inspect`](https://docs.docker.com/engine/reference/commandline/manifest_inspect/) is that it does not require the write permission to the [Docker configuration folder](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files).
 If the Docker configuration folder is read-only, you need to use `manifest` to avoid permission deny errors.

 `none` can be used to disable the image inspection.
 One use case of `none` is that you want to update services using local built images that are not available on a registry, in which case you want to add `--force` to the `docker service update` command via `GANTRY_UPDATE_OPTIONS`. `none` can also be used to debug image inspection.
+When using `none`, *Gantry* may not remove the previous images automatically after updating services.

 ## Can *Gantry* report Docker Hub rate for non-anonymous account?